alsheabi/StarDancing/README.md

 # How to run:
 - StarDancing.py file  to detect motion of human and get keypoints values in real time.
-[Watch StarDancing Video ](https://vimeo.com/637641650)
+[Watch detection and Tracking body motions  ](https://vimeo.com/637641650)

 # More Details: